The full name of Yad La-Shiryon is The Armored Corps Memorial Site and Museum at Latrun. And it is one of the most diverse tank museums in the world.

 It is the massive caterpillar D9.

-Beside every vehicle, there is an explanation stand in Hebrew.
-And guides are telling about the exhibits and answering questions.
+Beside every vehicle, there was an explanation stand in Hebrew.
+And guides told us about the exhibits and answered questions.

-I asked why the top of this vehicle is covered with something that looks like small glued stones.
+I asked why the top of this vehicle was covered with something that looked like small glued stones.

 As it turns out, there are two reasons for it.
 The ease of climbing is the obvious one.
-But the main one is camouflage.
+But the main reason is camouflage.
 It is the exact opposite of cars.
-While you want your vehicle to stay clean, you want an Infantry fighting vehicle to absorb the surrounding dust and dirt.
+While you want your vehicle to stay clean, you want an infantry fighting vehicle to absorb the surrounding dust and dirt.

-There were also stands of sniper rifles, optics, and Home Front Command.
-It is a particular camera used for saving people underground or under ruins (after an earthquake).
+There were also sniper rifles, optics, and home front command.
+For example, a camera used to save people underground or under ruins (after an earthquake).
 The camera on the left can go 20 meters deep, and you see everything on the screen on the left.

 And these are the Artillery Corps:

 There were different small activities for kids.
-They included looking through different binoculars, climbing various vehicles, sitting in a Hummer, wearing helmets, and you could even get disguised.
+They included looking through various binoculars, climbing various vehicles, sitting in a Hummer, wearing helmets, and you could even getting disguised.

 Then we headed to the standard shows.
-As you can see, there were plenty of people, but we could visit everything with a bit of patience.
+As you can see, there were plenty of people, but we could visit everything with patience.

 Here is a neat exposition.
-A tank was divided into two parts, and this way, you can see its interior.
+A tank was divided into two parts, so you can see its interior.

 The main museum section of Yad La-Shiryon is the armored corps collection, with more than 160 tanks and armored personnel carriers surrounding the site, making Yad La-Shiryon the most diverse museum in the world.